Georgia State Route 187

 State Route 187 (SR 187) is a 27.0 mi state highway in the south-central part of the U.S. state of Georgia.
 It connects Mayday to Homerville.

 Route description

 SR 187 begins in Echols County in Mayday at an intersection with US 129/SR 11.
 This is the only major junction in the county.
 The road enters Clinch County southwest of Homerville.
-In town, SR 187 meets its eastern terminus, an intersection with US 441/SR 89.
+In town, SR 187 meets its northern terminus, an intersection with US 441/SR 89.